nualagr/dargan-health-foods/README.md

   * [TinyPNG](https://tinypng.com/).
 Used to compress the site logos and background-images to improve performance results.
   * [Unsplash](https://www.unsplash.com).
 Used to source the non-product site images.
   * [Vecteezy](https://www.vecteezy.com).
 Used to source the site logo, banner offer image and the custom 404 and 500 page backgrounds.
+  * [WebFormatter](https://webformatter.com/).
+Used to format the CSS, JavaScript and HTML files before submission.
   * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/validator).
 Used to validate the CSS file.
   * [W3C HTML Validation Service](https://validator.w3.org/).
 Used to validate the HTML files.